-For today’s post, I am sharing a 4th of July skirt pattern and tutorial.
+For today's post, I am sharing a 4th of July skirt pattern and tutorial.
 If there is anything that screams 4th of July it definitely has to be gingham.
-I’m pretty sure that they are synonymous with each other.
+I'm pretty sure that they are synonymous with each other.
 And I, of course, had to include pom-poms.
-Because, well…they are pom-poms!
+Because, well...they are pom-poms!
 Duh.
 I paired it with the red, white, and cool t-shirt I made, click over for the free cut file, for a fun 4th of July outfit.
-You can also check out my list of patriot inspired patterns.
+You can also check out this huge list of 50+ 4th of July sewing projects as well as this list of patriot inspired patterns.

 It was crazy windy the day we headed down to the boardwalk for these photos and it was driving me crazy while I was trying to take pictures because the skirt kept getting blown all over the place, but I managed to get a couple where it wasn't doing weird things.